OGC Nice: From Ligue 1 strugglers to Champions League challengers

 Seri's influence on Nice this season shouldn't be underestimated -- in the season's penultimate match, the 25-year-old last week recorded 181 touches during his side's clash against Angers, the most of any Ligue 1 player in the past 10 seasons.

-Though Seri and Nice make a nice pair, Rivère is resigned to losing his star player if the right offer comes along.
+Though Seri and Nice compliment each other nicely, Rivère is resigned to losing his star player if the right offer comes along.

 "Seri has become extremely strong since he joined us," Rivère says.
 "He confirmed his great talent.
 We don't want to let him go.